"If you truly do hail from the realm men once called Hell, when you return there, tell your kindred it was Sanguinius who threw you back!"

 Book 7: Legion

-In Legion a soldier named Dinas Chayne, head of a special bodyguard squad, manages to STAB Alpharius with an unpowered sabre, through his power armour, and causes him to bleed a little.
+- In Legion a soldier named Dinas Chayne, head of a special bodyguard squad, manages to STAB "Alpharius" (Captain Sheed Ranko) with an unpowered sabre, through his power armour, drawing blood.
 Of course Alpharius simply cuts him in half lengthwise after that, complete with a pithy one-liner.

-The sheer Magnificent Bastardry of Alpharius' meeting with the Cabal.
-First, he recieves the undying loyalty of Grammaticus' best friend and his lover.
-Next, he equips them both with teleporter beacons so that, when Grammaticus "escapes" to warn the Cabal of their millitary incursion, he leads the Primarch and his best troops straight to them.
+- The sheer Magnificent Bastardry of Alpharius's meeting with the Cabal.
+First, he receives the undying loyalty of Grammaticus's best friend and his lover.
+Next, he equips them both with teleporter beacons so that, when Grammaticus "escapes" to warn the Cabal of their military incursion, he leads the Primarch and his best troops straight to them.

-Battle for the Abyss Fifty loyalist Space Marines aboard a small fleet of ships which is quickly destroyed vs the most powerful Mechanicus created warship ever devised, containing alpha level psychers and tens of thousands of Word Bearers.
+- Battle for the Abyss Fifty loyalist Space Marines aboard a small fleet of ships which is quickly destroyed vs the most powerful Mechanicus created warship ever devised, containing alpha level psykers and tens of thousands of Word Bearers.
 You better believe that some serious Awesome Moments happen.

 Book 9: Mechanicum